anonymous-researcher-ZTBP/StorageIOAnalyzer/README.md

 Storage IO Analyzer is a Python-based tool with a QT interface designed to analyze and visualize storage I/O operations.
 This tool helps in understanding and optimizing storage performance by providing detailed insights into I/O patterns and behaviors, particularly focused on NAND-based storage systems.

 **Note: This is a preliminary version of the tool.
-For inquiries or support, please contact sanghune.jung@gmail.com.**
+For inquiries or support, please contact.**

 ## Features